boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 > RFC Editor Note: Please update "URL_IANA_UDP_OPTIONS" reference with the URL of the "UDP Option Kind Numbers" registry group and "URL_IANA_UDP_ExIDs" with the URL of the "UDP Experimental Option Experiment Identifiers (UDP ExIDs)" registry that will be created by IANA as per {{Section 25 of !I-D.ietf-tsvwg-udp-options}}.

+Given the Kind structure of safe and unsafe UDP options, distinct IEs are defined to report safe ({{udpOptions}}) and unsafe ({{udpUnsafeOptions}}) UDP options rather using one single IE that would multiplex both types of option.
+The design in the document is compatible with the use of the reduced-size encoding ({{Section 6.2 of !RFC7011}}).

 ## udpSafeOptions {#udpOptions}

 Name: